 Bulgaria does not have any specific programmes or projects to fund or facilitate rare disease research.
+At present Bulgaria participates in neither E-Rare no IRDIRC.

 The Bulgarian Association for the Promotion of Education and Science (BAPES) is a non-profit organisation which was established in 2003.
 The aim of the organisation is to raise awareness of rare diseases among the medical community and society as a whole.
 BAPES helps to stimulate fundamental, clinical and public health research on rare diseases in Bulgaria as well as promoting the development and provision of care and services for people with rare diseases and their families.
 BAPES is an active participant in all major European public health projects in the field of rare diseases, for instance RD PORTAL, EUROPLAN, EPIRARE, BURQOL-RD, RARE BESTPRACTICES, STORE and ASDEU.